raylee/tldr-sh-client/README.md

 	Options:

 		-h, -?, --help             This help overview
 		-d, --download             Download all tldr pages to the cache -l, --list:                Show all available pages
-		-p, --platform        Show page from specific platform rather than autodetecting -u, --update          Update tldr to its newest version -r, --refresh         Refresh locally cached files by retrieving their latest copies -c, --clear           Clear the local cache
+	  -p, --portable             Portable mode with temporary cache -u, --update               Update tldr to its newest version -r, --refresh              Refresh locally cached files by retrieving their latest copies -c, --clear                Clear the local cache
+		-a, --add-alias            Add a tldr alias to your shell init file -o, --os [type]            Override the operating system [linux, osx, sunos] --linux, --osx, --sunos    Override the operating system with Linux, OSX or SunOS

 	Example:
 		To show the tldr page of tar with use examples: